BatheFu/dxydata/README.md

 •from, the sender in an interaction.
 •to, the receiver in an interaction.
 •singletimes, speaking times of a user in one post.

+* Also, the freq.csv provides the frequency words appear in the topics.